-Therapeutic ultrasound is used as a treatment modality (method) to exert thermal, mechanical, and chemical effects on the treated tissues to enhance and facilitate healing.
-Physical therapists have used therapeutic ultrasound on human patients since the 1940s, and veterinarians have used it on animals since the 1970’s.
 The sound waves of therapeutic ultrasound are produced by applying an electric current to a crystal, causing the crystal to vibrate at a specific frequency.
 The vibrations of the crystal within the head of the ultrasound probe create pulsed or continuous pressure waves (energy) that pass through the skin and vibrate the tissues.
-The ultrasound probe is applied directly against the pet’s skin using water-soluble ultrasound gel.
+The ultrasound probe is applied directly against the pet’s skin using a water-soluble ultrasound gel.

-Most people are probably more familiar with diagnostic ultrasound, which is used to look inside the body in noninvasive ways.
+Most people are more familiar with diagnostic ultrasound, which is used to look inside the body in non-invasive ways.
 We use diagnostic ultrasound to evaluate the heart as it beats and see the size, shape, and structure of organs in the abdomen.
-This is the type of ultrasound that shows pregnant women what their babies look like in the uterus.
+This type of ultrasound shows what babies look like in the uterus.

 What types of conditions benefit from therapeutic ultrasound?

 Therapeutic ultrasound can be used to increase the stretch in fibrous tissues (such as tendons), which can help increase range of motion around a joint.
 Therapeutic ultrasound can also be used to soften and break down scar tissue that interferes with movement.
 By deep heating the tissues, therapeutic ultrasound increases blood flow to the area.
 This in turn can increase local blood flow and reduce inflammation and swelling.
 Therapeutic ultrasound can also decrease pain and muscle spasms, as well as speed up wound healing.